amplitude/Amplitude-Android/README.md

     }
     GGEventLog.logEvent(Action.OPEN.toString(), customProperties);

-You will need to add the following imports to the code:
+You will need to add two JSONObject imports to the code:

     import org.json.JSONException;
     import org.json.JSONObject;